bilthon/mining-roi/README.md

 **Does that rig price make sense?
 Monte Carlo simulations reveal the answer.**

-The core question every miner faces: **Is this mining rig worth the price?** Traditional calculators give you a single number, but Bitcoin's future is uncertain—difficulty growth, price volatility, and network dynamics create a complex landscape where point estimates fall short.
+The core question every miner faces: **Is this mining rig worth the price?** Traditional calculators give you a static snapshot and project ROI (Return on Investment) based on that.
+But we all know that this is dependent on Bitcoin's difficulty staying constant—something that almost certainly will not be true.
+The real question then becomes: how will difficulty evolve?

-This simulator uses **Monte Carlo methods** to explore thousands of possible futures, answering the rig-price question with probabilistic rigor.
-By modeling difficulty growth as a stochastic process with bootstrapped historical residuals, we generate realistic scenarios that capture the randomness of Bitcoin's network evolution.
-Each simulation runs a full mining timeline, accounting for halvings, price projections, and electricity costs, producing comprehensive ROI distributions that show you the probability of breaking even—or not.
+This simulator was born of the desire to have more realistic earnings projections by taking into consideration the historical trajectory of Bitcoin's mining difficulty.
+The main idea is to take the historical data, find a curve that best fits it, and then run simulations with the difficulty evolving based on that curve.

+This method is OK, but it only gives you a single result.
+The projected difficulty path, while useful for obtaining the most likely future development, tells us very little about the range of different probable scenarios.
+Here is where Monte Carlo comes in.

+### Monte Carlo Simulations

+Instead of running a single simulation, we run several.
+Each one follows a different difficulty path (some grow faster, some slower) all based on patterns we've observed in Bitcoin's history.
+We take that fitted curve and add realistic randomness to it, creating a whole spectrum of possible futures.
+For each scenario, we simulate the complete mining journey.
+When you're done, you don't get a single "most likely" answer—you get a probability distribution that shows you the odds of breaking even, the range of possible outcomes, and ultimately, whether that rig price makes sense.

 Whether you're evaluating a single rig purchase or comparing multiple options under shared difficulty scenarios, this tool transforms uncertainty into actionable probability distributions that directly address: **Does this rig price make sense?**